oleg-vyalyh/BackendlessDataCollection/README.md

 This is an implementation of the Java Collection interface enabling to retrieve and iterate over a collection of objects stored in a Backendless data table.</p>

-Interface methods returning data are mapped to various Backendless APIs.</p>
+Interface methods that returning data are mapped to various Backendless Data APIs.</p>

 The Iterator returned by the implementation lets you access either all objects from the data table or a subset determined by a where clause.
 Additionally, the implementation can work with data streams.</p>